re-innovation/TTGO_EPaper/README.md

 Annoyingly there are two different EPaper displays used by Lilygo.
 You might need to try both and see which looks best.

-Change this within the "board_def.h" page in the example arduino code - comment out either version 1 or 2.
+Change this within the "board_def.h" page in the example arduino code.
+Scroll down the "board_def.h" file until you see the following code:

-(This will be a process of trial and error - the wrong driver will give you a 'washed out' display and look faded)

 ```
+#elif (TTGO_T5_2_0) || (TTGO_T5_2_3)
-Version 1:
+// Version 1:
-//#include <GxGDE0213B72B_CE/GxGDE0213B72B.h>    // 2.13" b/w     GxGDE0213B72
+//#include <GxGDE0213B72B_CE/GxGDE0213B72B.h>    // 2.13" b/w     GxGDE0213B72 升级版本 默认LilyGO的出厂屏幕都是这种
-Version 2:
+//Version 2:
 #include <GxDEPG0213BN_CE/GxDEPG0213BN.h>      // 2.13" b/w  form Curious Electric
 ```

+Then comment out either version 1 or 2.

+(This will be a process of trial and error - the wrong driver will give you a 'washed out' display and look faded)

 ### Setting up WiFi in all examples